Transport in Delhi: Metro Railway

 The Delhi Metro is being built in phases.
 Rapid increase of population coupled with large-scale immigration due to high economic growth has resulted in ever increasing demand for better transport, putting excessive pressure on the city's existent transport infrastructure.
 Like many other cities in the developing world, the city faces acute transport management problems leading to air pollution, congestion and resultant loss of productivity.
 In order to meet the transportation demand in Delhi, the State and Union government started the construction of a Mass Rapid Transit system, known as Delhi Metro in 1998.
 The project started commercial operations on 25 December 2002 between Shahdara and Tis Hazari) on the Red Line.
 It has set performance and efficiency standards and is continuously expanding.
-As of June 2025, the network consists of nine colour-coded regular lines along with the faster Airport Express line, with a total length of 353.23 km serving 257 stations.
+As of June 2025, the network consists of nine colour-coded regular lines along with the faster Airport Express line, with a total length of 374.466 km serving 271 stations.
 The system has a mix of underground, at-grade, and elevated stations using both broad-gauge and standard-gauge.
-Phase IV (108.5 km) will be completed by 2026, with the network totaling 413.8 km, making it longer than the London Underground.
+Phase IV (112.415 km) will be completed by the end of 2026, with the network totaling 462.841 km, making it longer than the London Underground.

-Phase I consisted of 58 stations and 65.0 km of route length, of which 13.0 km is underground and 52.1 km surface or elevated.
-The inauguration of the Dwarka–Barakhamba Road corridor of the Blue Line marked the completion of Phase I in October 2006.
+Phase I consisted of 59 stations and 64.751 km of route length, of which 13.0 km is underground and 52.1 km surface or elevated.
+The inauguration of the Dwarka-Kakrola–Barakhamba Road corridor of the Blue Line marked the completion of Phase I in October 2006.

-Phase II of the network consists of 124.6 km of route length and 85 stations, and is fully completed, with the first section opened in June 2008 and the last line opened in August 2011.
+Phase II of the network consists of 123.3 km of route length and 86 stations, and is fully completed, with the first section opened in June 2008 and the last line opened in August 2011.

-Phase-III has 28 underground stations, 2 new lines and 11 route extensions, totaling 167.27 km, with a cost of ₹350 billion and having an expected completion date of mid 2019.
-Phase IV (113.2 km) is planned to be completed by 2026.
+Phase III included eight extensions to existing lines, two ring lines (the Pink and Magenta Lines) and the Grey Line.
+It has 28 underground stations, three new lines and seven route extensions, totaling 162.375 km, at a cost of ₹410.079 billion.
+The three new Phase III lines are the Pink Line on Inner Ring Road (Line 7), the Magenta Line on Outer Ring Road (Line 8) and the Grey Line connecting Dwarka and Najafgarh (Line 9).

+Phase IV, with a length of 112.415 km and six lines, was finalized by the Government of Delhi in December 2018.
+Approval from the government of India was received for three priority corridors in March 2019.
+Construction of the corridors 65.1 km began on 30 December 2019, with an expected completion date of 2026.
+The metro's total length will exceed 450 km at the end of Phase IV, not including other independently operated systems in the National Capital Region such as the 29.7 km Aqua Line of the Noida-Greater Noida Metro and the 11.7 km Rapid Metro Gurgaon which connect to the Delhi Metro.

-Delhi Metro lines that operate as of January 2022:
+Delhi Metro lines that operate as of June 2026: